Samir-Rashid/Samir-Rashid.github.io/_posts/2025-03-07-linux-spelunking.md

 ### Load "Hello World"

-Instead, we can write a minimal `hello_world.c` program to test with.
+Instead, we can write a minimal `hello_world.c` program to test with[^assets].
 What happens when the kernel loads this program and prints some text?

 ```c
 #include <stdio.h>